arifkhanarsalan/Portfolio/projects/projects/Project2/README.md

 # 🚀 Project2

 ## 📌 Description
-Personal Website built with GitHub Pages.
+This project contains structured documentation to explain its purpose.

 ## 🛠 Technologies Used
 - Technology 1